 Two years ago, it was completely clear what was happening in Linux virtualization.
 The Xen hypervisor had just been implemented, and Xen was about to conquer the world.
 Today, the Kernel-based Virtual Machine (KVM) is a serious alternative for handling virtualization in Linux environments.
-This article provides an overview of the state of KVM virtualization and expected developments in Linux enterprise environments.

 With the release of Ubuntu 8.04, Ubuntu Server was the first Linux distribution to implement KVM virtualization.
 At the time, KVM didn't yet offer the utilities that are currently available, but Ubuntu Server was a relatively new player on the market and lacked a large user base that already used Xen.
 KVM in Ubuntu Server 8.04 was not as user-friendly as Xen or other virtualization alternatives, but it was a clear statement.
 Canonical Ltd., the company that offers support services for Ubuntu, saw KVM virtualization as the future.